VKishorereddy084/AI-Learning-Coach/README.md

 #### Files

- - **Dataset Folder**: This folder contains the datasets and related documents necessary for training and refining our AI Learning Coach application.
+ - **Dataset Folder**: This folder contains the datasets and related documents necessary for training and refining our LLM.

- - **Dataset/Pythonlearn**: This document serves as the primary source for creating our educational dataset.
+ - Dataset/Pythonlearn: This document serves as the primary source for creating our educational dataset.
 It contains comprehensive material on Python programming, which we use to extract questions, answers, as dataset.
 This structured dataset is essential for ensuring that the model can accurately understand and respond to educational queries related to Python programming.

  - **src/modules/Preprocessing.py**: A python script that preprocess the data by removing starting pages(Introduction and Index pages) of the pdf which we don't need and save the output of the preprocessed pdf.